denisdobra10/PDFs-Merge-Application/README.md

 - save anywhere on disk

 V2:
--improved GUI
+- improved GUI
--files size displayed
+- files size displayed
--better understanding of how to use
+- better understanding of how to use

 Initial version:
--very simple
+- very simple
--just a button to select files then everything happens automatically
+- just a button to select files then everything happens automatically